luckyjackluo/luckyjackluo/README.md

 ##  About Me

-I am a graph learning and combinatorial optimization researcher pursuing a PhD under Prof. Yusu Wang, University of California San Diego (2023–2027) :contentReference[oaicite:1]{index=1}.
+I am a graph learning and combinatorial optimization researcher pursuing a PhD under Prof. Yusu Wang, University of California San Diego.

 ---